Getting your restricted - how it works

 If you had lessons in an AA driver training car, you can request to use this for your test.
-It will cost the same as a lesson and can be arranged with your driving instructor.
+It will be at the driving instructor's discretion and you will need to discuss the price with them.

 Here’s what to do:

 - Bring your ID to your nearest AA Centre

 - Have an eyesight screening check, we do them onsite